Jellyfishboy/uk_vehicle_data/README.md

 ## Versioning

-UkVehicleData Ruby wrapper follows Semantic Versioning 2.0 as defined at
+UK Vehicle Data Ruby wrapper follows Semantic Versioning 2.0 as defined at
 <http://semver.org>.

 ## How to contribute